HaoCheong/isEvens/README.md

   return int(num / 2) == num / 2
 ```

-## The Recursive way
+## The Loop way

-Its recursion hence it must be good.
-Right?
+Just leave it, and grab a cup of tea

 ```python
 def isEven(num):